Experience-Monks/generator-jam3/templates/base/COMPONENTS.md

 - `isEdge` - Boolean that describes if browser is Microsoft Edge
 - `isFirefox` - Boolean that describes if browser is Firefox
 - `isSafari` - Boolean that describes if browser is Safari
+- `isOpera` - Boolean that describes if browser is Opera
 - `md` - The [mobile-detect](npmjs.com/mobile-detect) object used in the device detection
+- `bowser` - The [bowser](npmjs.com/bowser) object used in the device detection
 - `orientation` - String that returns either `portrait` or `landscape`

 <a name="stats"></a>